-Same day payments (Ireland): 1 day cycle, same day payment;
+TARGET2 (Ireland): 1 day cycle, same day payment; and

+Faster Payment (UK): Real-time payment subject to sending institution and a transaction limit, standard payment;

 In relation to payment of Settlement Documents, payment shall be made within 3 Working Days of issuing a Settlement Document.
-Therefore, based on the payment cycles above, to ensure payments are made on timea BACS instruction needs to be presented on the Settlement Document issue date, an EFT instruction before the Settlement Document issue date +1 Working Day and if using the CHAPS or same day facility an instruction must be sent before the Settlement Document issue date +2 Working Days.
+Therefore, based on the payment cycles above, to ensure payments are made on time:

+a BACS instruction must be made on the Settlement Document issue date;

+a SEPA instruction before the Settlement Document issue date +1 Working Day;

+a CHAPS or TARGET2 instruction must be made before the Settlement Document issue date +2 Working Days; and

-,
+a Faster Payment instruction must be made before noon on the Settlement Document issue date +3 Working Days (subject to confirmation of sending institution).